chenm7/corn-soybeans-mixed-effects-sumca/README.md

 # Files

 The PDF file contains the final written report in LaTeX.
-The source LaTeX file is included in this repository as well as the code that was written for the project in R.
+Also included are the source LaTeX file, the code that was written for the project in R, and various supporting files such as the data and figures.